nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/isl.md

 Read-Only:

-- `default_interface` (String) Reference to the DefaulInterface assocaited with the local interface
+- `default_interface` (String) Reference to the DefaulInterface associated with the local interface
 - `ipv4_address` (String) Local Interface IPv4 address
 - `ipv6_address` (String) Local Interface IPv4 address
 - `node` (String) Reference to the TopoNode on which the local interface is configured